waimea-mtangitcharoen/level-3-programming-assessment/docs/test-results.md

 The game reset, but there is a problem with the time not displayed as the original time limit (120 s).

 ![Problem with new Recipe](images/newRecipeError)

+## Final feedback
+I let my friend tried this game.
+She said that I should add more rooms to the map to make it a little bit more challenging.
+She said that it is not too complicated at the moment, so adding maye 2 or 3 rooms will make the map a little bit more confusing and more recipes can make the game more fun and challenging.

+Here is the picture of the new map: